Welcome to Rising Stars

 From the Workshop Chairs

 Welcome to the 2018 Rising Stars in EECS Workshop at MIT.
 We launched Rising Stars in 2012 to identify and mentor outstanding women electrical engineers and computer scientists interested in exploring careers in academia.
 We are pleased that the program has grown substantially since its beginning.
-This year’s workshop will bring together more than 60 of the world’s brightest women in EECS for two days of scientific interactions and discussions about navigating the early stages of careers in academia.
+This year’s workshop will bring together 76 of the world’s brightest women in EECS for two days of scientific interactions and discussions about navigating the early stages of careers in academia.

 This year’s program focuses on the academic job search process and how to succeed as a junior faculty member.
 Our program includes invited presentations on targeting the academic search process, giving effective job talks, and developing and refining research and teaching statements.
 Panel discussions will focus on the first years of an academic career, covering topics such as forming and ramping up a research group, leadership, maintaining work-life balance, fundraising, and the going through the promotion process.